rougier/numpy-100/README.rst

     print(Z)

 #.
-How to sum a small array faster than np.sum ? (★★☆)
+How to sum a small array faster than np.sum? (★★☆)

    .. code-block:: python